russjeffery/DudaAPI-Slate/source/includes/_responsive_content.md

 Property | Type | Description
 ---------- | ---------- | ----------
 location_data | object | Represents the primary location of this business.
 It contains all location specific data points and should be used for all cases exepct where there is more than one location for this business/website. phones | Array of objects | Contains phone numbers for this location.
 The object allows for a friendly label name and the actual phone number.
+Note that there is no specific requirement for phone, Duda will display this in the same format you submit it in.
 Max 80 characters each. emails | Array of objects | Contains all email addresses associated with this location.
 The object allows for a friendly label name and the acutal email address.
 Max 80 characters each. label | String | A simple name for this location.
 This is displayed in the Duda Content Library UI related to this location.
 Max 80 characters. social_accounts | Object | The profile name of this locations social networks.
 You must pass only the profile name/ID.
 Do not pass the full URL (e.g. https://wwwfacebook.com/duda).
-We support the following social networks: Facebook, Twitter, Yelp, Foursquare, Google Plus, Instagram, Youtube, Linkedin, Pinterest, Vimeo, RSS, Reddit, Trip Advisor & Snapchat. address | Object | Contains all fields required to display an address: streetAddress, postalCode, region, city, country. logo_url | String | A URL directly referencing the logo of this location.
+We support the following social networks: Facebook, Twitter, Yelp, Foursquare, Google Plus, Instagram, Youtube, Linkedin, Pinterest, Vimeo, RSS, Reddit, Trip Advisor & Snapchat. address | Object | Contains all fields required to display an address: streetAddress, postalCode, region, city, country. geo | object | An object containing the LAT and LON of the address.
+Duda will return this if we've identified an address in the editor for this location, but we will not automatically generate it.
+You can pass this if you know the exact LAT/LON. logo_url | String | A URL directly referencing the logo of this location.
 Must be a public URL and be served over HTTPS. business_hours | Array of Objects | An array containing each day of the week and the hours that the location opens and closes.
 For each set of hours, you can pass an array of days: MON, TUE, WED, THU, FRI, SAT, SUN that apply to those hours.
 Open and close hours must be in 24HH:MM format.
 So, for example, 7:30 am would be: 07:30 and 5 pm would be 17:00.